mongodb/docs/source/reference/mongofiles.rst

-   In the :command:`mongofiles put` and :command:`mongofiles get` commands the required ``<filename>`` modifier refers to the name the object will have in GridFS. :option:`mongofiles` assumes that this reflects the file's name on the local file system.
+   In the :command:`mongofiles put` and :command:`mongofiles get` commands the required ``<filename>`` modifier refers to the name the object will have in GridFS. :program:`mongofiles` assumes that this reflects the file's name on the local file system.
 This setting overrides this default.

 .. option:: --type <MIME>, t <MIME>

-   Provides the ability to specify a :term:`MIME` type to describe the file inserted into GridFS storage. :option:`mongofiles` omits this option in the default operation.
+   Provides the ability to specify a :term:`MIME` type to describe the file inserted into GridFS storage. :program:`mongofiles` omits this option in the default operation.

    Use only with :command:`mongofiles put` operations.